 Relevant Publications:

 Foster-Gimbel, O. A. & Phillips, L. T. “But I’m not privileged:” Privileged targets’ personal victimhood claims spillover to third parties’ perceptions of inequity.
-(Under Review at Journal of Personality and Social Psychology)
+(R&R at Organizational Behavior and Human Decision Processes)

 Foster-Gimbel, O. A. & Dupree, C. H. Going for woke: White Americans downshift conservatism in interracial settings.
-(Manuscript in Preparation)
+(Under review at Nature Communications)

 Foster-Gimbel, O. A., & Engeln, R. (2016).
 Fat chance!
 Experiences and expectations of anti-fat bias in the gay male community.
 Psychology of Sexual Orientation and Gender Diversity, 3, 1, 63-70.
 Download.